 The Woolsey Fire

 On November 8, 2018, the Woolsey Fire began in Los Angeles and Ventura Counties and was one of a number of devastating wildfires ignited on the same date.
-The Woolsey Fire destroyed almost 97,000 acres of land, 1,643 homes, business or other structures and killed three people before it was fully contained on November 21, 2018.
+The Woolsey Fire destroyed almost 97,000 acres of land, 1,643 homes, business or other structures and killed three people before it was fully contained.
 The fire burned through part of the Santa Monica mountains making its way to Malibu where it destroyed hundreds of homes.

 Causes of the Wildfires?

-- In June 2018, CAL Fire announced the results of its investigations into 12 wildfires that ravaged Mendocino, Humboldt, Butte, Sonoma, Lake and Napa counties in the October 2017 wildfire outbreak.
+- In June 2018, CAL Fire announced the results of its investigations into 12 wildfires that ravaged Mendocino, Humboldt, Butte, Sonoma, Lake, and Napa counties in the October 2017 wildfire outbreak.
 PG&E power lines were the ignition source or an ignition source in all 12 fires.
-The Redwood Fire in Mendocino County burned over 36,000 acres, destroyed 543 structures and killed 9 people and was caused by trees or limbs falling onto PG&E power lines igniting in two locations.
+The Redwood Fire in Mendocino County burned over 36,000 acres, destroyed 543 structures and killed 9 people and was caused by trees or limbs falling onto PG&E power lines.
 The Atlas Fire in Napa county burned 51,624 acres, destroyed 783 structures and caused 6 fatalities.
 CAL Fire determined there were two ignition sites one caused by a limb coming into contact with a PG&E power line and a second caused by another limb falling onto the same power line at a different location.
-The Norrborn, Adobe, Patrick, Pythian and Nuns Fire were a series of fires that merged together in Sonoma and Napa counties destroying a combined 56,556 acres, destroying 1,355 structures and causing the death of 3 civilians.
-The ignition source for each of these fires was either a tree falling and coming into contact with the PG&E power line or a downed line that PG&E attempted to re-energize while it was still down.
+The Norrborn, Adobe, Patrick, Pythian and Nuns Fire were a series of fires that merged together in Sonoma and Napa counties destroying a combined 56,556 acres, destroying 1,355 structures and causing the death of 3 people.
+The ignition source for each of these fires involved PG&E power lines.

 - In October 2018, CAL Fire announced that the cause of the Cascade Fire in Yuba County, which destroyed 264 structures, 9,989 acres and killed 4 people was a power line sag on two conductors causing them to come into contact creating an electrical arc.
 This type of situation is called a “line slap.”
 The power line was owned by PG&E.